RadPad: LandlordStation acquires RadPad

 In December 2016, RadPad was purchased for an undisclosed price by LandlordStation and its headquarters were moved to Dallas, Texas.
 Pay with RadPad was brought back online in March 2017.
 RadPad began offering locating services as an additional product in September 2017 in Dallas and later in 2018 in Houston.

 Acquisition and creation of Priority Real Estate Technology

 In August 2018, RadPad and LandlordStation were acquired by Priority Technology Holdings and spun into a privately held subsidiary, Priority Real Estate Technology (PRET).
-PRET seeks to expand and accelerate the in-house RadPad and LandlordStation brands while forming partnerships and making strategic acquisitions across the real estate technology space.
-RadPad still operates separately as its own real estate lifestyle brand with the same product offerings for consumers and landlords alike.
+PRET sought to expand and accelerate the in-house RadPad and LandlordStation brands while forming partnerships and making strategic acquisitions across the real estate technology space.
+RadPad operated separately as its own real estate lifestyle brand with the same product offerings for consumers and landlords alike.

 On December 16, 2020, RadPad announced operations would cease as of January 15, 2021.

 Features

 Listing photos and videos

 Each property listing must have at least three listing photos.
 Property owners can also upload videos for a virtual tour.